Foundation (United States law)

 A foundation in the United States is a type of charitable organization.
-However, the Internal Revenue Code distinguishes between private foundations (usually funded by an individual, family, or corporation) and public charities (community foundations and other nonprofit groups that raise money from the general public).
+Though, the Internal Revenue Code distinguishes between private foundations (usually funded by an individual, family, or corporation) and public charities (community foundations and other nonprofit groups that raise money from the general public).
 Private foundations have more restrictions and fewer tax benefits than public charities like community foundations.

 History

 The two most famous philanthropists of the Gilded Age pioneered the sort of large-scale private philanthropy of which foundations are a modern pillar: John D. Rockefeller and Andrew Carnegie.
 The businessmen each accumulated private wealth at a scale previously unknown outside of royalty, and each in their later years decided to give much of it away.
 Carnegie gave away the bulk of his fortune in the form of one-time gifts to build libraries and museums before divesting almost the entirety of his remaining fortune in the Carnegie Foundation and the Carnegie Corporation of New York.
 Rockefeller followed suit (notably building the University of Chicago) and gave nearly half of his fortune to create the Rockefeller Foundation.

-Meanwhile, in 1914, Frederick Goff, a well-known banker at the Cleveland Trust Company, sought to eliminate the "dead hand" of organized philanthropy and so created the first community foundation in Cleveland.
+Meanwhile, in 1914, Frederick H. Goff, a well-known banker at the Cleveland Trust Company, sought to eliminate the "dead hand" of organized philanthropy and so created the first community foundation in Cleveland.
 He created a corporately structured foundation that could utilize community gifts in a responsive and need-appropriate manner.
 Scrutiny and control resided in the "live hand" of the public as opposed to the "dead hand" of the founders of private foundations.